Key Takeaway

 With the legal and financial foundation in place, turn your attention to the personal side.

-Write down your wishes.
-Funeral preferences.
-Thoughts on organ donation.
-Who should get your grandmother's ring.
-What you want your children to know.
+Document your digital life — create a secure record of your important online accounts including email, social media, financial platforms, and cloud storage.
+Write down your wishes: funeral preferences, thoughts on organ donation, who should get your grandmother's ring, what you want your children to know.
 These don't need to be formal legal documents — they just need to exist somewhere your family can find them.

-Organize your files.
+Then organize your files.
 Create a system — physical or digital — that keeps all your important documents, account information, and personal wishes in one accessible location.
 Label everything clearly.

 Priority 5: The Conversations (Ongoing)